What are X Bar R Control Charts?

 Compute X-bar and Range

-• After the process is stabilized, even if any point goes out of the control limits, it indicates an assignable cause exists in the process that needs to be addressed.
-This is an ongoing process to monitor the process performance.
+- After the process is stabilized, even if any point goes out of the control limits, it indicates an assignable cause that needs to be addressed.
+This is an ongoing process to monitor process performance.

 Important notes

-• A process that is “in control” means that the process is stable and it is predictable.
+- A process that is “in control” means that the process is stable and predictable.

-• Remember to NEVER put specifications on any kind of control chart.
+- Remember NEVER to put specifications on any control chart.

-• The operator might have the tendency to not react to a point that is out of control when the point is within the specification limits.
+- The operator might be prone to not reacting to a point that is out of control when the point is within the specification limits.

 You state you want most of the points to be out of control on the X bar chart?
 Can you please tell me why that is?